SyedIbrahimHamza/Login-System/README.md

 Login

-Select 2 to log in with an existing username and password.
+Select 2 to log in with a registered username and password.

 The program asks for: